RanjanPriya12/Nextjs-Practice/README.md

 ## Templates
 * Templates are similar to layouts in that they wrap each child layout or page.
 Unlike layouts that persist across routes and maintain state, templates create a new instance for each of their children on navigation.
 * When a user navigates between routes that share a template, a new instance of the component is mounted, DOM elements are recreated, the state is not preserved, and effects are re-synchronized.

+  Good to know: You should not manually add <head> tags such as <title> and <meta> to root layouts.
+Instead, you should use the Metadata API which automatically handles advanced requirements such as streaming and de-duplicating <head> elements.